US withholding tax on US equity derivatives - 871(m)

 City Index clients trading in affected products will generally be subject to a 30% withholding tax on dividend adjustment payments that must be remitted to the U.S. Internal Revenue Service, although some countries have tax treaties that could result in a lower rate being applied.
 For example, a UK tax resident would be subject to 15% tax withholding rather than 30%.

 Withholding tax will be applied to any dividend adjustment that is due to be paid into your account on any affected products, meaning you will receive the net amount of the dividend adjustment after tax.

 What do you need to do?

 For individual and joint accounts, City Index will use the information we hold on file obtained from you during our on-boarding process and any subsequent updates that we have received from you to determine the rate of tax that will be applied.
 It is important that the information we hold about you, particularly your address, is correct to ensure that the correct amount of withholding tax is applied.

 If you think that City Index may not have your current address, it is important that you contact our KYC team as soon as possible.

 If you only pay tax in the country in which you live (and we have your correct Country of Residence on record), you need take no further action.
 City Index will ensure the applicable rate of withholding tax, based on the residence information you provided to us, will be applied automatically to any dividend adjustments that you may receive.

-If you also pay tax outside the country in which you live, and wish to benefit from a reduced tax treaty rate, you will need to take further action as follows:
+If you also pay tax outside the country in which you live, and believe that you are a tax resident of that second country, and wish to benefit from a reduced tax rate under the treaty between such country and the United States, you will need to take further action as follows: